grapemoli/Database_Structures/README.md

 # CSCI362: Database Structures & Algorithms
-:file-divider:Course Projects for Advanced Database Programming in Oracle
+:card_index_divider:Course Projects for Advanced Database Programming in Oracle

 ### Description
 While many structures and algorithms were taught in this staple course, this repository aims to show a snippet of the progression of growth in this class.
 For that reason, four of the seven assignments are posted.